ksuares1/GIPHY-API/README.md

 ## Getting Started
 - Clone this repository to your terminal https://github.com/ksuares1/GIPHY-API.git
-- When a user entered
+- When a user clicks the create buttons, then several buttons are generated.
+- After clicking on one of the buttons, a gif icon for that button appears on the page.
+- If the user decides to click on the gif individually, it will become an animated gif.

 ## Technologies